Portfolio¶

 Bar skipping¶

-- Simulation based on orders and signals can (partially) skip bars that do not define any orders - a change that often results in noticeable speedups for sparsely distributed orders.
+- Simulation based on orders and signals can now (partially) skip bars that do not define any orders, often resulting in significant speedups for strategies with sparsely distributed orders.

 Benchmark bar skipping in a buy-and-hold portfolio